NEURONE-IL/neurone/README.md

 #### Quick deploy (through Docker and Docker Compose)

+The following instructions are for Ubuntu Server, adapt them if another distribution is used:

-1. In your production machine, install Docker (the following instructions are for Ubuntu Server):
+1. In your production machine, install Docker:

         $ sudo apt-get update
         $ sudo apt-get install apt-transport-https ca-certificates curl software-properties-common unzip